Skip to content

 The top competitors usually perform routines with a tariff of 16.5 or greater.
 In 2009 Jason Burnett completed a training routine with a tariff of 20.6 at Skyriders Trampoline Place in Canada.
 The women’s world record DD is 16.20 by Samantha Smith of Canada.
 The top women competitors usually compete routines with a tariff greater than 14.50.
 The women’s synchronised trampoline pair of Karen Cockburn and Rosannagh Maclennan also of Canada completed a new world record tariff of 14.20 in April 2007.

-At the Tokyo Olympics in July 2021, Bryony Page won the Bronze medal while representing Great Britain.
-This was both her second and only the second Trampoline medal won by Great Britain at an Olympic Games, following her Silver medal at the Rio Olympics in August 2016.
-The Tokyo Olympics also saw Laura Gallagher come 15th in the Women’s event, for Great Britain.
+At the Paris Olympics in August 2024, Bryony Page won the Gold medal while representing Great Britain.
+This was the first gold medal won by Great Britain at an Olympic Games.
+For Bryony, this was her third medal, following her Bronze medal at the Tokyo Olympics in July 2021 and her Silver medal at the Rio Olympics in August 2016.
+The Paris Olympics also saw Izzy Songhurst finish 12th, and Zak Perzamanos finish 4th in the Men’s event.
+At previous Olympics representing Great Britain, in the Tokyo Games Laura Gallagher came 15th, and in the Rio Games, Kat Driscoll came 6th and Nathan Bailey finished 9th in the Women’s and Men’s events respectively.

 Double Mini-Trampoline (DMT)